ARMmbed/mbed-client/porting-guide.md

 }
 ```

-# Step 6: Testing & Verification
+# Step 8: Testing & Verification

-You should be able to build your lwm2m-client port immediately,
+You should be able to build your lwm2m-client port immediately.
+After that, run:
-then run:

 ```
 # use the target we previously made locally available (not necessary if your target has been published):